Thin wrapper around the dotbabel handoff binary. The binary is the

 --from <cli> narrows source-CLI auto-detection on push, fetch, pull; filters list, search, and prune.

 For pull latest, omitting --from triggers host auto-detection: CLAUDECODE=1 / COPILOT_* / CODEX_* / GEMINI_CLI* env signals → narrowed to that CLI’s root; host undetectable → cross-root union (newest mtime across all four roots).--summary is pull-only; fetch --summary exits 64 because fetch retrieves the rendered remote handoff.md.-o <path> (on pull) controls output: - forces stdout; auto writes to <repo>/docs/handoffs/<date>-<cli>-<short>.md; any other string is a literal path.--since <ISO> cuts off list and search (default 30 days for search).--limit <N> caps the row count.--tag <label> annotates a push (repeatable).
-On fetch <tag>, exact-tag matches are preferred over description substring fallback.--fixed / -F treats the search query as a literal string instead of a regex.--json is honoured by list, pull, search.push runs the scrubber and fails closed (exit 2) if it can’t run.
+On fetch <tag>, exact-tag matches are preferred over description substring fallback.--fixed / -F treats the search query as a literal string instead of a regex.--json is honoured by list, pull, search.--state-file <path> (on push) prepends a free-form state block (Approach A) to the digest before the mechanical extraction.
+The block is scrubbed for secrets like any other content.push runs the scrubber and fails closed (exit 2) if it can’t run.
 Best-effort pattern pass — see references/redaction.md.search is substring/regex only.dotbabel handoff --help — authoritative flag and sub-command list.references/prerequisites.md — install matrix and remote-transport setup.references/from-codex.md — Codex-specific notes.references/redaction.md — scrubber behavior.